jraleman/cv/index.md

 ## ℹ️ About {#about}

-I'm Jose Ramon Aleman, a 🇵🇦/🇺🇸 software engineer.
-My areas of expertise include frontend development, ui/ux, design, cloud infrastructure, and some embedded systems and low level coding.
-Thinking in a logical and clear way has helped me during my academic and professional career, by being a problem-solver and someone who can be relied on. 👍
+Hello, I'm Jose Ramon Aleman, a 🇵🇦/🇺🇸 software engineer with a strong background in Frontend Development, UI/UX design, Cloud Infrastructure, and Embedded Systems, including low-level programming.
+Over the years, by solving different problems in a logical and clear way, I came to be recognized as a reliable and resourceful engineer.

+Career highlights include responsibility for scalable web and mobile applications in various industries, integration of AI-driven solutions to enhance user experiences, optimization of cloud-based infrastructures to ensure efficiency and cost-effectiveness.

+I am committed to continuous learning and to an ever-advancing skill set-from the latest technological advancements to AI/ML frameworks, through cloud solutions, to everything that relates to modern web development.
+This dedication to self-improvement ensures that I am able to stay on top of the constantly changing technology.

 _______________________________________________________________________________